kfyodor/kafka-rest-rb/README.md

-# kafka-rest-rails
+# kafka-rest-rails [draft]

-Kafka Rest client and consumers for Rails
+Kafka REST client and consumers for Ruby and Ruby on Rails.

+TODO: make public as soon as we have some beta-version.